GSA/digitalgov.gov/content/news/2021/04/2021-04-06-using-chatbots-to-improve-customer-experience.md

 Her advice to teams getting started is to define the problem they are trying to solve and make sure they can show a return on investment, however they define that ROI.
 Staying focused helps navigate the many options and vendors available to design and develop chatbots.

-In addition, Jenkins encourages teams to think early about metrics and how they measure success, as well as if they want to launch a chatbot in other languages, making them [multilingual](https://digital.gov/topics/multilingual/).
+In addition, Jelks encourages teams to think early about metrics and how they measure success, as well as if they want to launch a chatbot in other languages, making them [multilingual](https://digital.gov/topics/multilingual/).
 Taking into account whether you have content and resources to create different versions, and the ability to sustain them, is also important.

 ## Content is (still) king